 - Increase diversity of all kinds, especially racial and socioeconomic, because we know that all students benefit social emotionally and academically from learning in a more diverse environment.

 DEI is one of four focus areas of our strategic plan published in January 2020, prioritizing resources of time and funding to make substantive and meaningful change at our school.
-Importantly, events this spring have energized many people across the generations of Westridge to join us in working for change.
+Importantly, events in spring 2020 have energized many people across the generations of Westridge to join us in working for change.
 Recent conversations with Black members of the Westridge community have caused the School to reflect on who we have been and who we want to be moving forward.
 Additionally, we know our families have been impacted by anti-Asian prejudice during the COVID-19 pandemic.
 We recognize that students of color, including Black and African American, Latinx, Multiracial, and Asian students, are having different experiences at Westridge.
 Students deserve to be in a learning environment where racism is explicitly addressed, and white students must understand their role in challenging racism and how they can be advocates for change.

 Our Current Work